-Perspectives Charter Schools will have three (3) mandatory Parent/Guardians/Teacher/Student Conferences each year.
+Perspectives Charter Schools will have three (3) Parent/Guardians/Teacher/Student Conferences each year.
 Conferences will be scheduled before the first day of school, and at the end of the 1st and 3rd quarters, to facilitate open communication between parents/guardians, teachers, and students regarding expectations and student progress.
 Please refer to the school calendar for specific dates.

 At the end of the 1st and 3rd quarters, parents/guardians are expected to pick up their child's report card on the designated dates.
-If an emergency prevents attendance at the conference, it is expected that the parent/guardian make arrangements with the school to meet within one week of the scheduled date.
-Parents/guardians and students must both attend each conference.
-Please note that conferences may take place in-person or virtually based on public health conditions during the COVID-19 pandemic.
+If an emergency prevents attendance at the conference, it is expected that the parent/guardian make arrangements with the Parents/guardians and students must both attend each conference.